About Memphis Center for Women & Families

 We believe by creating a positive environment where we can attract the best psychologist and therapist.
 And together we can shine a positive light on the benefits of mental healthcare to the people in our area and improve the happiness, safety, and quality of life in our community.

 When you think about healthcare what do you think about it?

 Well, it should be caring for the Body & Mind!
 From the moment we are born we begin to experience and are taught the importance of taking care of our body and our physical health.
 We get checkups, we get treated when we are sick, fix things when they are broken.
 We learn that taking care of our bodies is critical to living a long and healthy life.

 The truth is that is only half of the human experience.

 Why is it when we talk about Mental Health do people shy away, and fear the concept of therapy or treatment?
 That is because we don't learn from birth that mental fitness is critical to a quality healthy life.
 We fear people will think we are crazy or insane.
-For most of us the mind is a mysterious thing and we think when we struggle with things like emotions, learning, impulses and relationships it is about fault or weakness.
+For most of us, the mind is a mysterious thing and we think when we struggle with things like emotions, learning, impulses, and relationships it is about fault or weakness.
 It is not.

 We get little information about mental health and mental fitness.
 We don't learn to spot issues.
-We have no understanding how treatment can resolve issues, reduce struggles and turn weaknesses into strengths.
+We have no understanding of how treatment can resolve issues, reduce struggles and turn weaknesses into strengths.

 Healthcare needs to change and how we think about it should too.
 Healthcare is about taking care of the mind and body.
 We should think about our mental health no differently than we think about our physical health.